cameronluce/SDSS-DR18-Object-Classification/README.md

 ## Acknowledgements:

-- Coleman Krawczyk; understanding of concepts utilised
+- Coleman Krawczyk; understanding of concepts utilised and assistance with debugging
 - Dan Tassie; provided assistance with understanding the coursework structure and format
 - GitHub Copilot; provided by Microsoft, used for debugging
 - Chat GPT; provided by OpenAI, used for debugging